 Working remotely can be tiring and stressful, especially when you don’t have a good routine to keep you on track.
 You may have to work on weekends sometimes or late hours, which can increase your risk of burnout.

-Try to take a break each day or do something to clear your mind.
+Try to take a break each day or do something to clear your mind, or book a mobile massage to help you relax.
 Working remotely doesn’t have to be a bad thing, but it does require you to be more disciplined and responsible for yourself than you might be if you worked at an office setting.